 - We plan to improve our recruitment effort so that we can bring in students from diverse backgrounds who excel.
 To do this, we will be partnering with community organizations and making financial aid packages more attractive.
-It is worth noting that some of the top incoming M.P.A. students currently receive a graduate assistantship and a Gosack fellowship, a prestigious fellowship given to those with outstanding academic records and demonstrated potential for professional success/community service.
-Additionally, marketing and outreach efforts will be increased. - We plan to conduct a more thorough evaluation of the student's performance in the first semester, working with graduate instructors who teach core M.P.A. courses. - We plan to make improvements to academic/career coaching in order for students to be better acquainted with the requirements needed for their chosen professional path, so that they may more successfully match their learning goals/outcomes with their career goals. - We plan to help students who are struggling with their coursework and responsibilities offcampus as early as possible so that they can get back on track and avoid falling behind.
+It is worth noting that some of the top incoming M.P.A. students currently receive a graduate assistantship and a Gosack Fellowship, a prestigious fellowship given to those with outstanding academic records and demonstrated potential for professional success/community service.
+Additionally, marketing and outreach efforts will be increased. - We plan to conduct a more thorough evaluation of the student's performance in the first semester, working with graduate instructors who teach core M.P.A. courses. - We plan to make improvements to academic/career coaching in order for students to be better acquainted with the requirements needed for their chosen professional path, so that they may more successfully match their learning goals/outcomes with their career goals. - We plan to help students who are struggling with their coursework and responsibilities off-campus as early as possible so that they can get back on track and avoid falling behind. - We plan to participate in the ACMA (Arkansas City Management Association) meetings and the NASPPAA (The Network of Schools of Public Policy, Affairs, and Administration) conference this year to engage with other M.P.A. programs and many Arkansas city managers to expand our knowledge and gain some insights in this area.